What is Cultural Competency in Healthcare?

 Cultural Competency Administrator

 Health Choice Arizona oversees language services for the System of Care in accordance with Title VI of the Civil Rights Act of 1964, 42 CFR Part 438, URAC Accreditation Standards (URAC v7.2, CORE 34, 37 & 40), related state requirements including ACOM Policies 404 and 406, and Section 1557 of the Patient Protection and Affordable Care Act (ACA), prohibiting discrimination on the basis of race, color, national origin, sex, age, or disability in certain health programs or activities.
 The goal of the language services is to ensure that Health Choice staff and Health Choice provider staff communicate effectively and meaningfully with LEP individuals.

-Health Choice Arizona (Health Choice) and subcontracted providers must make oral interpretation services and translation services available to persons and/or their families with Limited English Proficiency (LEP) at all points of contact that will ensure appropriate delivery of mental health and physical health services for individuals.
+Health Choice Arizona (Health Choice) and subcontracted providers must make oral interpretation services and translation services available to persons and/or their families with Limited English Proficiency (LEP) at all points of contact.
+This is to ensure appropriate delivery of mental health and physical health services for individuals.
 Oral interpretation and sign language (ASL) services are provided at no charge to the member and/or the member’s family seven days a week, 365 days a year.
-These services ensure access to qualified interpreters trained on health care terminology.
-Oral interpretive services must be provided by: qualified interpreter staff, qualified bilingual staff, contracted qualified interpreters, telephone interpretation services, video remote interpretation services or from a qualified individual provider office, agency, or facility.
-Sign language services are to be provided by license interpreters for the deaf and the hard of hearing pursuant to A.R.S. § 36-1946.
+These services ensure access to qualified interpreters trained in health care terminology.
+Oral interpretive services must be provided by: qualified interpreter staff, qualified bilingual staff, contracted qualified interpreters, telephone interpretation services, video remote interpretation services, or from a qualified individual provider office, agency, or facility.
+Sign language services are to be provided by licensed interpreters for the deaf and the hard of hearing pursuant to A.R.S. § 36-1946.

 SAMHSA has published a guide for professional care providers and administrators to help understand the role of culture in the delivery of mental health and substance use services.
 It describes cultural competence and discusses racial, ethnic, and cultural considerations.